xArm-Developer/xArm-Python-SDK/doc/api/xarm_api.md

 ```
 Set the linear track go back to the origin position
 Note:
+    1. only available if firmware_version >= 1.8.0
-    1. only useful when powering on for the first time
+    2. only useful when powering on for the first time
-    2. this operation must be performed at the first power-on
+    3. this operation must be performed at the first power-on

-:param wait: wait or not, default is True
+:param wait: wait to motion finish or not, default is True
+:param auto_enable: enable after back to origin or not, default is True
 :return: code
     code: See the API code documentation for details.
 ```